rothej/rothej-portfolio/_posts/2025-09-26-setting-up-a-wireguard-vpn-client-on-linux.md

 sudo tail -f /var/log/wireguard-auto.log
 ```

+---

 ## Conclusion

 That should get you a working VPN client!
-If you notice any issues with this guide, please feel free to reach out to the author.
+If you notice any issues with this guide, please feel free to reach out or leave a comment.